Unearned income

 Unearned income is a term coined by Henry George to refer to the income gained through the ownership of land and other forms of monopoly.
-Today the term often refers to income received by virtue of owning property (known as property income), inheritance, pensions and payments received from public welfare.
+Today, the term often refers to income received from owning property (known as property income), inheritance, pensions, and payments from public welfare.
 The three major forms of unearned income based on property ownership are rent, received from the ownership of natural resources; interest, received by virtue of owning financial assets; and profit, received from the ownership of capital equipment.
 As such, unearned income is often categorized as "passive income".
+It is akin to the term unearned increment, coined by John Stuart Mill, who proposed taxing it so that it benefits every member of a society.

-Unearned income can be discussed from either an economic or accounting perspective, but is more commonly used in economics.
+Unearned income can be discussed from either an economic or accounting perspective, however is more commonly used in economics.

 Economics

 'Unearned income' is a term coined by Henry George to popularize the economic concept of land rent and 'rent' generally.
 George modified John Stuart Mill's term 'unearned increment of land' to broaden the concept to include all land rent, not just increases in land price.

-In economics 'unearned income' has different meanings and implications depending on the theoretical framework used.
-To classical economists, with their emphasis on dynamic competition, income not subject to competition, mainly income from land titles, are 'rents' or unearned income.
+In economics, 'unearned income' has different meanings and implications depending on the theoretical framework used.
+To classical economists, with their emphasis on dynamic competition, income not subject to competition, mainly income from land titles, is 'economic rent' or unearned income.
 According to certain conceptions of the Labor Theory of Value, it may refer to all income that is not an immediate result of labor.
-In a neoclassical frame, it may mean income not attributed to the normal or expected returns to a factor of production.
-Generally it may refer to windfall profits, such as when population growth increases the value of a plot of land.
+In a neoclassical framework, it may mean income not attributable to the normal return to a factor of production.
+Generally, it may refer to windfall profits, such as when population growth increases the value of a plot of land.

-Classical political economists, like Adam Smith and John Locke, viewed land as different from other forms of property, since it was not produced by humans.
+Classical political economists, such as Adam Smith and John Locke, viewed land as distinct from other forms of property because humans did not produce it.
 Land ownership, in the sense of political economy, could refer to ownership over any natural phenomena, including air rights, water rights, drilling rights, or spectrum rights.
-Classicals like John Stuart Mill were also concerned about monopolies, both natural monopolies and artificial monopolies, and didn't consider their incomes to be entirely earned.
+Classics like John Stuart Mill were also concerned about monopolies, both natural monopolies and artificial ones, and didn't consider their incomes entirely earned.

 In Marxian economics and related schools, unearned income originates from the surplus value produced by an economy, where "surplus value" refers to value beyond what is needed for subsistence.
 As such, individuals and groups who subsist on unearned income are characterized as being in an exploitative relationship because the unearned income they receive is not generated by their effort or contribution (hence why their income is "unearned").
-The existence of unearned income received on the basis of property ownership forms the basis for the Marxist class analysis of capitalism, where unearned income and exploitation are viewed as inherent to capitalist production.
+The existence of unearned income from property ownership underpins the Marxist class analysis of capitalism, in which unearned income and exploitation are viewed as inherent to capitalist production.